 This Coronavirus Wedding Is Filled With Great Ideas to Steal

-The couple did a digital countdown, polls, videos, Q&As and live-streamed their ceremony.
+The couple did a digital countdown, polls, videos and Q&As, and live-streamed their ceremony.

 Alicia Wilson and Donte Murphy had their April 25th date in mind long before coronavirus was even a consideration.
 The couple, who met at TLA in 2016 and began dating the following year, had decided on the day in 2018 — though Alicia, a quality data strategist, never knew when Donte, a business owner, would propose.
 He did so this past January, at the same location (followed by a celebration at Nora’s Kitchen), and the couple quickly went into planning mode to meet their Big Day dreams.
 Their original location: Liberty Church, with 150 friends and family members.
 The Baltimore couple sent out their digital invites, set up a website and RSVP portal for the guest list only; everything was buttoned up by the end of February.
 They had to pivot when they learned their initial venue would remain closed at least through the end of April; luckily, Christ Community Church of Philadelphia could accommodate them, with a truncated group of 15.
 But they took it in stride.
 They chose to “amplify the beauty” of their pandemic wedding, have fun and make great memories.
 They did just that by creating a digital bonanza for their guests (both in-person and digital) with everything from a countdown to (yep) live-streaming of the Big Day.
 Here, their story, with photos by Adam Hribar.